 As part of the official franchise system developed by Riot Games, LEC has a fixed number of “partner” teams, that, since 2019 no longer face relegation.

 Following a similar format to the rest of the official Riot leagues, the LEC is played in a Group Stage + Playoffs format.
 The Group Stage is a Double Round Robin where each team plays 18 matches.
 The Playoffs are BO5 matches.

 The LoL Championship Series, a.k.a.
 LCS, is the official North American franchised LOL league.

-Similar to its european counterpart the LCS features the same number of partner teams – and a yearly Season divided into the Spring and Summer Splits.
+Similar to its European counterpart, the LCS features the same number of partner teams – and the same division.
+The winner qualifies for Mid-Season Invitational 2022.

 No LCS team has ever reached a grand Worlds final.

 The 10 official LCS partner teams are 100 Thieves, Cloud9, Counter Logic Gaming, Dignitas, Evil Geniuses, FlyQuest, Golden Guardians, Immortals, Team Liquid and TSM.